OlehTysovskyi/Tysovskyi.University.Monobank/README.md

   - **Description**: Experience with integrating Google OAuth 2.0 for user authentication and other third-party APIs contributed significantly to building a secure and feature-rich application.

 - **Problem-solving Abilities**:
-  - **Description**: Swift problem-solving skills were essential for identifying and addressing challenges encountered during the development process, ensuring project progress and success.
+  - **Description**: Strong problem-solving skills were essential for identifying and addressing challenges encountered during the development process, ensuring project progress and success.

 ## Challenges